 The designs for the Chiltern Model Steam engines were produced on a computer using CAD software and detailed 3D information about the parts sent electronically to the manufacturer who made the parts on CNC machines.

 There are 60 parts in our stream engine, including all the screws, made of different types of metal.
 Looking at some examples:

 Base - cast Mild Steel (as this is the best way to make complex shapes), machined on a milling machine, holes drilled and tapped, filed then cleaned and eventually painted.

 Cylinder - cast brass, machined in a milling machine, holes drilled and tapped, bore reamed to size, filed then cleaned and eventually polished.

 Bearings - cast bronze, machined in a milling machine, holes drilled and bore reamed size.

 Valve and Piston Shaft - machined Stainless Steel in a lathe and milling machine, threaded and holes drilled.

 Eccentric Rod - punched out of 4mm brass sheet, machined in a milling machine and holes drilled.

 There are many different types, the one we used here is called lost wax or investment casting in which molten metal is poured into an expendable (used one) ceramic mould.
 It is a very old technique going back thousands of years up to today and can produce complex parts which are very accurate, including jet turbine engine blades.

-If large numbers of identical parts are needed, which I did, a mould called a ?die? is made in low melting point alloy that will allow us to form a wax ?pattern? of the part we want to make.
+If large numbers of identical parts are needed, a mould called a "die" is made in low melting point alloy that will allow us to qiuickly and easily form the wax patterns of the parts we want to make.